 Theoretical Astrophysics Group

 The Theoretical Astrophysics Group at the Niels Bohr International Academy strives for a comprehensive approach to astrophysics.
-Current research areas encompass star and planet formation, protoplanetary disks and black hole accretion disks, the intracluster medium in galaxy clusters, as well the physics of gravitational waves sources.
+Current research areas encompass astrophysical fluid dynamics and magnetohydrodynamics, gravitational wave astrophysics, protoplanetary disks and planet formation, and tidal disruption events.

 Dr. Martin E. Pessah

 Niels Bohr Institute

 Blegdamsvej 17, 2100

 |Heinemann, Tobias Peter||Associate Professor|